axellelecroq/cS-matchingtool/README.md

 ### On Linux
 #### First Launch
-1. Clone this git repository: `git clone https://github.com/axellelecroq/pantheonisees.git` and enter in the folder
+1. Clone this git repository: `git clone https://github.com/axellelecroq/cS-matchingtool.git` and enter in the folder
 2. Install a virtual environnement: `virtualenv -p python3 env`
 3. Activate the virtual env via `source env/bin/activate`
-4. Install `requirements.txt`: renter in the folder pantheonisees and use this command line `pip install -r requirements.txt`
+4. Install `requirements.txt`: renter in the folder cS-matchingtool and use this command line `pip install -r requirements.txt`
 5. Launch the app : go to the level of `run.py` file and run this command line `python3 run.py`
 #### Launch
 1. Enter in the app folder